 You don't need to buy expensive taco sauce when you can can your own flavorful sauce and can it to use for later!
-This post was originally posted on January 2, 2013 but I have updated the photos and content.

 I love being able to use fresh fruits and vegetables to can jams, jellies, and salsa that I end up using in my Christmas baking and giving as holiday gifts.
 While jams make great gifts I find that I personally use my homemade salsa and sauces the most.

 But it isn't always easy to get fresh produce where I live so sometimes I have to reply on canned products when I am canning.
 This recipe for taco sauce is a great example of that.
 You don't need to use fresh tomatoes so you can make it any time of year!

 - tomato paste

 - black pepper

 - light corn syrup

 This past weekend was perfect canning weather and I couldn't wait to make another batch of taco sauce.
 I swear, that is one of those things I never remember to pick up at the grocery store but it makes tacos taste so much better.

 Canning my own taco sauce is so simple and I love having a few jars in the basement for when I run out and need more.
 We go through several half pints a year so I usually end up making it every summer.